Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Mexico City deserves its own section because it is both the most common destination for business travelers and the subject of outsized fear among first-time visitors.
 Here is the reality.

 Within this zone, you will find world-class restaurants, museums (the National Museum of Anthropology alone justifies a trip), architecture, and street life.
-The Metro is efficient but crowded -- watch for pickpockets during rush hour.
+The Metro is efficient but crowded, so watch for pickpockets during rush hour.
 Uber and DiDi are ubiquitous and inexpensive.

 The areas to avoid are Tepito (a market district known for contraband and gang activity), Doctores (south of the Historic Center), and the eastern suburbs of Iztapalapa and Nezahualcoyotl (both have elevated crime rates).
 There is no tourist reason to visit these areas.